- About us

 The financial and economic crisis has highlighted that inequalities, especially along the gender lines, are becoming a common feature of our economies, not only in developing countries but also in the rich economies in the global North.
 On the other hand, a gender sensitive approach is being gradually adopted by an increasing number of governments, both in rich and poor nations, as an alternative solution to the negative impact of fiscal cuts resulting from the crisis.
 However, much work still needs to be done, in order to make sure that gender inequalities in society are addressed by national governments in their budget plans and policies.

 The Gender and Development Programme, based in East Africa, aims at mainstreaming gender in policies and programmes and raising awareness about the importance of gender sensitive budgeting in the government's plans and programmes.

 Starting in 2008, the Gender and Development Programme has embarked on a scoping exercise designed to inform a larger regional project on women's economic rights.

 The project is intended to produce and EAC Regional Strategy and Monitoring and Evaluation Framework to support local and regional efforts on the advancement of women's economic rights.
 Its aim is to track the commitments that the different national governments have made towards the advancement of women's economic rights and freedoms, to see what achievements have been made and what the gaps are.

-Thirdly, in 2008 SID was commissioned by UNIFEM to undertake an assessment of the resettlement and rehabilitation needs of internally displaced persons (IDPs) following the disputed elections of December 2007.
+Moreover, in 2008 SID has been commissioned by UNIFEM to undertake an assessment of the resettlement and rehabilitation needs of internally displaced persons (IDPs) following the disputed elections of December 2007.
 This was to be undertaken with a gender perspective, in order to undertand the challenges faced by women in particular and how to design interventions geared to respond to the rehabilitation of IDPs' livelihoods.
 The project began in March 2008 and was completed by December 2009.